"There's no one else who sounds like Dan Hicks, who writes like him, who has that

 some never before released live!
 Special guests include Rickie Lee Jones, Harry Shearer, Van Dyke Parks, David Grisman, Tuck and Patti, John Hammond and Ramblin' Jack Elliott and many others.

-Today, Dan tours worldwide with an updated version of the Hot Licks, and occasionally gigs at various jazz venues in the San Francisco Bay Area, as a vocalist with his swingin' combo Bayside Jazz.
+Dan continued to tour worldwide with an updated version of the Hot Licks, and occasionally played gigs at various jazz venues in the San Francisco Bay Area, as a vocalist with his swingin' combo Bayside Jazz.

 The Dan Hicks Discography includes Original Recordings (with His Hot Licks) (1969), Wheres The Money? (with